python-can-define-radio/sdr-course/classroom_activities/015-preliminaries.md

 - Know that the list of Common GNU Radio Error messages is in the `resources` folder.
 - Turn on "Show block Comments".
 - Discuss "Null Sink Debugging".
+- Be careful when scrolling to not scroll above the drop-down menus.